logicxd/QuartoAI/GUIDELINES.md

 ### Game Development
 * We'll start off with **iOS** for prototype and then convert code to **Java** to put it on website.
-* Start learning Java and it's library Swing, we'll be using Java and Swing library to build the Quarto.
+* Start learning Java and its library Swing, we'll be using that to build the Quarto.
-* Practice building a paint program with Java Swing.

 ### Contributions
 * Janelle: Web Development, Graphic Design, java integration.